Engineering Progression Framework

 This should be used by engineers and their managers to guide training and personal development needs.

-Hiring manager should use this framework to help inform hiring decisions.
+Hiring managers should use this framework to help inform hiring decisions.

 Role applicants can also use this information to understand what would be expected, and also gain clarity on the future opportunities within AM.